biocypher/documentation/docs/community/contribute-codebase.md

 ## Code quality and formal requirements

-For ensuring code quality, the following tools are used:
+For ensuring code quality, we typically use the following tools:

 - [isort](https://isort.readthedocs.io/en/latest/) for sorting imports